Cameron Crowe: Elizabethtown

-The Union
+Music documentaries

-In November 2009, he began filming a behind-the-scenes look at the creation of the album The Union, a collaboration between musicians Elton John and Leon Russell produced by award-winning producer T-Bone Burnett.
+In November 2009, Crowe began filming a behind-the-scenes look at the creation of the album The Union, a collaboration between musicians Elton John and Leon Russell produced by T-Bone Burnett.
 The documentary features musicians Neil Young, Brian Wilson, Booker T. Jones, steel guitarist Robert Randolph, Don Was and a 10-piece gospel choir who all appear on the album with John and Russell.
 Musician Stevie Nicks and John's longtime lyricist Bernie Taupin also appear.
 On March 2, 2011, the documentary was announced to open the 2011 Tribeca Film Festival.